- What to Look For in an Ethereum Wallet

 Overall: While Exodus has a beautifully simple user interface, it’s important to remember that it is always connected to the Internet.
 This fact alone makes it slightly less secure than a hardware wallet.
 Though the risk is negligible, it’s still worth mentioning.

-Coinbase, a web wallet, is the simplest and easiest to use compared to other options on this list.
+Coinbase’s web wallet is the simplest and easiest to use compared to other options on this list.
 It is both an exchange and a wallet platform.
 You can buy Ethereum, Bitcoin, and Litecoin with fiat currency, and keep your cryptocurrencies secure.

 Since the private keys are stored on Coinbase’s hosted servers, you ultimately don’t have total control over your keys.
 Fortunately, Coinbase is an extremely credible San Francisco-based company with a valuation of over 1 billion and a reputation as being very safe and trustworthy.